drewstewart/jbake/ib2b-documentation/content/getting-started/index.md

     this.currentTableNode = null;
 }
 ```

+In the above snippet table nodes are rendered with the class attribute to target those elements with Bootstrap styles.

 `MyHtmlSerializer` extends `ToHtmlSerializer`, see the decompiled class for examples on how other tags are handled and override as needed.